Home

 DELICIOUS LITTLE CHICKENS

 This Italian Cornish Hens recipe uses a little dry vermouth and juniper berries to enhance the flavor of the hens.
 Juniper berries are widely used in Northern Europe to marinade or flavor game dishes.
 It has a bittersweet aroma with a slightly sweet flavor which reduces the wild game flavor of the meat.
-Though Cornish Hen is not a game bird, it has a distinct flavor that differs from chicken,
+Though Cornish Hen is not a game bird, it has a distinct flavor that differs from chicken.

 Cornish game hens are basically a crossbreed of a Cornish chicken and another breed.
 They usually weigh less than two pounds and are mostly white meat.
 These little chickens can be slow cooked, grilled or roasted and makes for a great presentation at the dinner table.